Contractibility of moduli spaces of RCD(0,2)-structures: Abstract

 \section{Abstract}

-This paper focuses on $\RCD(0,2)$-spaces, which can be thought of as possibly non-smooth metric measure spaces with non-negative Ricci curvature and dimension less than $2$.
+This paper focuses on $\RCD(0,2)$-spaces, i.e. possibly non-smooth metric measure spaces with nonnegative Ricci curvature and dimension at most $2$.
 First, we establish a list of the compact topological spaces admitting an $\RCD(0,2)$-structure.
-Then, we describe the associated moduli space of $\RCD(0,2)$-structures for each of them.
-In particular, we show that all these moduli spaces are contractible.
+We then describe the moduli space of $\RCD(0,2)$-structures for each space and show that it is contractible.